InitusNovus/Signal-CANdy/README.md

 ### Prerequisites

 - .NET SDK 8.0 or later
-- make (for building generated C code)
+- gcc or clang (optional: for validating generated C code; unrelated to your target firmware toolchain)
-- gcc (for compiling generated C code)
+- make (optional: for validating generated C code; unrelated to your target firmware toolchain)

 ### Usage